 Dr. Mullaney is an occupational therapist with more than 17 years of experience ranging from practice in clinical and non-clinical settings to private practice to higher education teaching and management.
 He has a passion for teaching students who desire to become occupational therapists and will help people recover from limited functionality.
 Dr. Mullaney has led departments of faculty and been a part of teams that created new OT programs extending the reach of occupational therapy education and practitioners.
 He has taught students in Florida, California, Kentucky, Tennessee and in a Study Abroad format in Dublin, Ireland.

-Dr. Mullaney has a son, Bobby, a beautiful wife, Nicole, and loves to lead a busy and productive life traveling the world, exercising, teaching, taking on new life experiences and challenges and taking care of his 7 dogs, 8 chickens, 2 rabbits and bearded dragon.
+Dr. Mullaney has a son, Bobby, a beautiful wife, Nicole, and loves to lead a busy and productive life traveling the world, exercising, teaching, taking on new life experiences and challenges and taking care of his 6 dogs, 2 rabbits, chicken and bearded dragon.

 Mr. Aaron VanLandingham